 This event explored how we respond to these key challenges and provided a chance to see how practice is already developing across the country.

 9.30am for 10am start - 2pm, including lunch

 The Mews, Edinburgh

-This learning event will explore the relationship between co-production, participatory budgeting and commissioning processes and highlight real examples about what works in co-producing budgets.
+This learning event explored the relationship between co-production, participatory budgeting and commissioning processes and highlighted real examples about what works in co-producing budgets.

 Co-production is about involving people in the design and delivery of public services, helping to change their relationship with services to be more equal.